Amund/noop/README.md

 <a name="method-start"></a>
 ### start() [^](#noop)
-Launch NOOP app with the current configuration.
+Launch `noop` app with the current configuration.
 In the registry, `app`, `request` and `controllers` arrays are populated, and the controllers scripts are included.

 All configuration variables must be modified **before** this method.